-That said, all Disney cruise ships do offer itineraries with a Pirate Party Night, and you don’t even need to be sailing to the Bahamas or the Caribbean.
+That said, from the Disney Dream to the Disney Wonder, all Disney cruise ships do offer itineraries with a Pirate Party Night, and you don’t even need to be sailing to the Bahamas or the Caribbean.
 Many sailings lasting three nights or longer include this swashbuckling soiree, with Pirate Night typically scheduled for the third night of your Disney Cruise.
 However, this could change to accommodate the weather.
 To find out for certain, refer to your itinerary closer to embarkation or check the Disney Cruise Line Navigator app.

 Does everyone dress up for Disney Cruise Pirate Night?